DarrielleEvans/D5/README.md

 ### Version 2 of the Application Deployed
 <img width="1351" alt="Screen Shot 2023-11-25 at 12 34 12 PM" src="https://github.com/DarrielleEvans/D5/assets/89504317/ccdec9de-8f22-45c0-83d0-283b192da7b1">

 # System Diagram
 ![D5 drawio](https://github.com/DarrielleEvans/D5/assets/89504317/9ecb9c5b-5869-4dcf-8ef8-bb151679a7bf)

 # Optimization
+The application is currently located in public subnets.
+Given that it is used internally by employees and does not require access beyond the bank's internal network, it should be relocated to private subnets.
+This will enhance security, which is critical for managing customers' bank accounts and personal information.